foodoasisla/backend/CONTRIBUTING.md

 Open a terminal and go to where you want to keep the project on your local machine.
 Type `git clone https://github.com/foodoasisla/backend.git`

+## Python Version - Mac
+Food Oasis LA runs on Python 3.
+Your Mac ships with Python 2.7.
+Some good instructions for installing Python 3 can be found [here](http://docs.python-guide.org/en/latest/starting/install3/osx/)

 ## Virtualenvwrapper - Mac

 From a terminal window `pip install virtualenvwrapper`